kuronosec/zk-firma-digital/README.md

 ./builder/build_linux.sh
 ```

-## Try it out
+## Test it
-When you generate a Zk credential from your Firma Digital, a JSON file, you can test it by authenticating in this PoC Web site:
+When you generate a Zk credential from your Firma Digital, which is a JSON file, you can test it by authenticating in this PoC website:

 * http://app.sakundi.io:8080/